bhavsarpratik/NLP_resources/README.md

-# NLP_resources
+# NLP Resources
-A collection of most useful NLP tricks
+A collection of most useful NLP tricks.